by Sam Everingham

 Posted on 2020-05-14 at 11:07:09

 Marco and Kate tried with IVF for around 4 years unsuccessfully without really any explanation why was not working.
-They started their surrogacy journey after one of the FTS’ Melbourne seminars in 2018.
+They started their surrogacy journey after one of the Growing Families’ Melbourne seminars in 2018.
 They then starting working on the necessary steps such as VARTA approval to ship their last embryo to Canada.
 They started talking with a potential surrogate and after two weeks conversation all the parties decided to go ahead.
 After 3 months of paperwork, medical tests etc. in September 2018 the clinic proceeded with the embryo transfer.
 Nine months later in July 2019 Camilla was born.